Course enrolment FAQs for students

 Please note that Student Aid, scholarships, and other funding agencies may have different definitions of full-time status for eligibility.
 Refer to funding options for more information.

 My program is enrolling me in classes (program-enrolment)

 What does program-enrolment mean?

-Whether you’re a new student or returning student, this means your program will enrol you in your courses for the Fall 2021 term.
-This means you do not need to worry about class enrolment for fall.
+Whether you're a new student or returning student, this means your program will enrol you in your courses for the term.
+So you don't need to worry about class enrolment.
 Once your program completes your class enrolment, you will receive an email confirmation.